pism/pism/doc/sphinx/climate_forcing/testing.rst

 Visualizing climate inputs, without ice dynamics
 ++++++++++++++++++++++++++++++++++++++++++++++++

-..
-FIXME: link to the manual

-Recall that internally in PISM there is a separation of climate inputs from ice dynamics (see :ref:`sec-users-manual`).
+Recall that internally in PISM there is a :ref:`separation of climate inputs from ice dynamics <sec-climate-inputs>`.
 This makes it possible to turn "off" the ice dynamics code to visualize the climate mass balance and temperature boundary conditions produced using a combination of options and input files.
 This is helpful during the process of creating PISM-readable data files, and modeling with such.

 To do this, use the option :opt:`-test_climate_models` (which is equivalent to :opt:`-stress_balance none` and :opt:`-energy none`) together with PISM's reporting